John Looney (Cherokee chief): Moves west

 John and Betsy Looney left Creekpath about 1823 and moved west into Arkansas along with other Cherokee.
-Looney had placed his reservation at Creekpath in the care of his two sisters, Peggy Mink and Susannah, who were forced off of the property by whites.
+Looney had placed his reservation at Creekpath in the care of his two sisters, Peggy Mink and Susannah, who were forced off of the property by Euro-Americans.
 An appeal for the loss of the Reservation was filed on behalf of Looney's children, but the court ruled that Looney had forfeit the property back to the U.S. Government when he abandoned it and moved west.
 Looney's Reservation was never surveyed.

 Around 1828 Looney and the other Cherokee who lived in Arkansas were forced to move farther west into what later became Indian Territory (N.E.
 Oklahoma).
 This group of Cherokee were recognized as the "Western Cherokee" and sometimes referred to as the "Old Settlers" or the "Old Settlers-Treaty Party".

 John Looney, who had been elected as Third Chief, became Principal Chief of the Western Cherokee after the death of John Jolly on December 28, 1838.
 It was about this time that the Eastern Cherokee were arriving from the west due to their forced removal from North Carolina, Tennessee, Georgia, and Alabama.
 The Eastern Cherokee had brought with them their own Constitution and Principal Chief, John Ross, which they did not intend to give up.
 The Western Cherokee, anticipating trouble with the new arrivals, held a new election on April 22, 1839, and elected John Brown, Principal Chief, and John Looney and John Rogers as Second and Third Chiefs.